rusconi/moodetft-fb/README.md

     cd /home/pi/moodetft-fb
     ```

-    Install LMSTools

-    Download LMSTools-master.zip from https://github.com/mbuffat/LMSTools and copy the LMSTools
-    folder into /home/pi/moodetft-fb.

 3. Install python scripts and required libraries

     The install script has 4 steps which can be run/not rub by answering y or n at the appropriate prompt
     - install required libraries
-    - install lcdup.py
     - install MoodeTFT-FB as a service
     - reboot the RPi

-    The first two steps are necessary for the python scripts to display on the TFT.
+    The first step is necessary for the python scripts to display on the TFT.
 Install these for testing.

     How to install for testing...